intersystems-community/irisdemo-demo-htap/ICM/README.md

 ```

 Then, there will be the following scripts available:
-* setup.sh - Use this script to set ICM up.
+* **setup.sh** - Use this script to set ICM up.
 It will ask you about things such as:
   * A label for the machines that ICM will create on AWS so that you can quickly find them by filtering by this label
   * If you want IRIS with Mirroring or not
   * How many Speed Test masters do you want.
 If you are testing only IRIS, you will need just one master.
 But if you are testing against other databases such as SAP HANA, you may ask for 2 masters (one for IRIS and another for SAP HANA)
   * How many ingestion workers per master
   * How many query workers per master
   * What are your docker hub credentials
+* **provision.sh** - Provision the infrastructure for IRIS, IRIS Speed Test, and Other database Speed Test (if more than one master is entered).
+We are still working on making it possible running the Speed Test against SAP HANA and other databases on AWS.
+* **deployiris.sh** - Deploy IRIS to the provisioned infrastructure.
+* **deployspeedtest.sh** - Deploy the speed test for IRIS and other supported databases.
+* **unprovision.sh** - Unprovision the entire infrastructure on AWS.

 ## Setup